-POSITION: Registrar / Senior House Officer DEPARTMENT: Anaesthesia PLACE OF WORK: North Shore Hospital and Waitakere hospital RESPONSIBLE TO: Director of Anaesthesia & OR's through the Clinical Director or a nominated Consultant.
-FUNCTIONAL RELATIONSHIPS: Healthcare consumer, Hospital and community based healthcare workers PRIMARY OBJECTIVE: To facilitate the management of patients under the care of WDHB, including preand post-operatively.
-RUN RECOGNITION: This run is recognised by the Australian and New Zealand College of Anaesthetists as a training position for specialist qualification RUN PERIOD: 6 months
+POSITION: Registrar / Senior House Officer DEPARTMENT: Anaesthesia PLACE OF WORK: All WDHB facilities RESPONSIBLE TO: Director of Anaesthesia & OR's through the Clinical Director or a nominated Consultant.
+FUNCTIONAL Healthcare consumer, Hospital and community based healthcare workers RELATIONSHIPS: Treattricate consumer, Frospital and confindinty based freattricate workers PRIMARY OBJECTIVE: To facilitate the management of patients under the care of WDHB, including preand post-operatively.
+RUN RECOGNITION: This run is recognised by the Australian and New Zealand College of Anaesthetists NO. NEGOCIATION. as a training position for specialist qualification RUN PERIOD: 6 months